 In September 2020, while enrolled in the SANS Undergraduate Certificate in Applied Cybersecurity (ACS) program, Loveona was awarded a coveted nine-month internship with the Department of State's Office of Artificial Intelligence and Emerging Technologies (AIET) through the Virtual Student Federal Service (VSFS).
 VSFS is a federal program that enables students to apply for virtual internships across multiple federal agencies.

 In this position with AIET, Loveona creates meaningful data analytics dashboards for various government agencies.
 She credits ACS with giving her the knowledge she needed to secure the internship and do her job well.

 Loveona was granted her SANS Undergraduate Certificate in Applied Cybersecurity (ACS) in November 2020 when she was in her senior year of college.
-She is set to graduate in spring 2021 from George Mason University with a bachelor's degree in Information Technology.
+She graduated from George Mason University in 2021 with a bachelor's degree in Information Technology.

 Here, Loveona talks to us about her experience with the SANS.edu ACS program and offers advice to those considering a similar path.

 Note: Since this profile was published, Loveona completed her internships and has become a Database Engineer Associate at SAIC.

 Q. How did you get interested in cybersecurity?